qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

     #. middle left
     #. top, slightly right
     #. bottom, slightly left.

+    Using the |dataDefine| :sup:`Data-defined override` button,
+    you can provide a comma separated list of placements in order of priority.
+    This also allows only certain placements to be used, for certain features only, so e.g., for coastal features you can prevent labels being placed over the land.

 * :guilabel:`Around Point`: labels are placed in a circle around the feature with an equal radius set in :guilabel:`Distance`.